|

 situation appears to be exacerbated by the introduction of the PCD/EPSS designer's role,

+because it crosses so many boundaries.
 In this article I explore a simple premise: that the roles

 traditionally associated with project teams are increasingly inadequate as a description